Response to COVID-19

 Engaging with the Media

-In order to ensure an informed discourse on the impact of COVID-19 and the subsequent response of the public health system, PFI has consistently engaged with the media through interviews as well as opinion editorials.
+In order to ensure an informed discourse on the impact of COVID-19 and the subsequent response of the public health system, Population Foundation of India has consistently engaged with the media through interviews as well as opinion editorials.

 Coronavirus in India: Mitigating the health effects of COVID-19 beyond the immediate, Think Global Health Platform of the Council on Foreign Relations (CFR)